dlemstra/AdventOfCode/2016/10/readme.md

 In the end, output bin `0` contains a value-`5` microchip, output bin `1` contains a value-`2` microchip, and output bin `2` contains a value-`3` microchip.
 In this configuration, bot number `2` is responsible for comparing value-`5` microchips with value-`2` microchips.

 Based on your instructions, what is the number of the bot that is responsible for comparing value-`61` microchips with value-`17` microchips?

+## --- Part Two ---

+What do you get if you multiply together the values of one chip in each of outputs 0, 1, and 2?